Accessory Navicular: causes, symptoms and treatment

 Icing

-Wrap a small bag of ice in a paper towel and apply it to the area for 15-20 minutes as needed to decrease pain and swelling.
+Wrap a small bag of ice in a paper towel or plastic bag and apply it to the area for 15-20 minutes as needed to decrease pain and swelling.

 Medication